 - The following is an example of the IN statement using a list of numeric values: "alertCode IN (404,500,505)".

-- It is also possible to use a Boolean field in place of a Boolean expression.
-For example, if your features contain a field named active that is a Boolean type, you could write a where clause that would pass any features through that have the active field set to true, for example: "active".
+- You can also use a Boolean field in place of a Boolean expression.
+For example, if your features contain a field named active that is a Boolean type, you can write a where clause that would pass any features through that have the active field set to true, for example: "active".

 The fields within the data stream can be individually filtered using the out fields filter identified with the keyword outFields.
-The desired fields would be defined using a comma-separated list of field names.
+The desired fields are defined using a comma-separated list of field names.